-- 4. Place the frozen cell vials briefly (30 seconds to 1 minute) in a 37°C water bath, under sterile conditions, until only small ice crystals remain and the cell pellet is almost completely thawed.
-DO NOT centrifuge or vortex freshly thawed cells. - 5.
-Decontaminate the vial by spraying and wiping with 70% ethanol, and transfer it to a tissue culture hood. - 6.
-With a pipette, gently transfer the thawed cells to the pre-filled T75 flask and incubate at 37°C and 5% CO2.
+- 4. Place the cryovials briefly (30 seconds to 1 minute) in a 37°C water bath, under sterile conditions, until the cell pellet is almost thawed with only small ice crystals remaining.
+DO NOT vortex freshly thawed cells. - 5.
+Decontaminate the outside surface of the vial by spraying and wiping with 70% ethanol.
+Transfer it to a tissue culture hood. - 6.
+With a pipette, gently transfer the thawed cells to the pre-filled 15 mL conical tube.